mr7brown/agb.github.io/pages/mydoc/mydoc_pulse_strengths.md

 ### Example case study

-Below is an excerpt from a case study concerning a modern approach to 1:1s, an approach geared towards having more impactful interactions:
+Below is an excerpt from a case study concerning a modern approach to 1:1s, an approach geared towards having more impactful interactions.

 Anand Sanwal, the CEO and founder of CB Insights, a company that provides predictive intelligence on the health of private companies, admits that he wasn’t always good at running 1:1 meetings with his team members.
 He states,